 "Oh, really?
 Just what do you suggest?"
 I asked sarcastically.
-Ellyn, seemingly stunningly oblivious, responded as though I had some interest in learning a better way.
+Ellyn, stunningly oblivious, responded as though I had some interest in learning a better way.
 "Empty the bottom rack first so dishes don't get dripped on when you empty the top rack."
 I fired the second salvo of sarcasm when thanking her for the lessons on dishwasher liberation.

-So far, this is pretty normal stuff for most marriages, but I could take it to new heights.
+So far, this is pretty normal stuff for most marriages, but I would take it to new heights.
 I would criticize Ellyn for the way she got mad at me or I'd change the topic.
 The problem became her unreasonable way of expressing disappointment instead of my broken agreement.

 This tricky psychological maneuver took absolutely no effort, thinking or planning on my part ... just pure instinct.
 The implication was that if she would just change the way she expressed her frustration, the problem would be solved.
 Better yet, if she just had more patience, I would eventually get around to getting it done.
-Planting The Seeds Of Love

 Welcome to the crazy world of the passive-aggressive partner!
-And although I wasn't a full fledged, card-carrying passive-aggressive personality, I had the qualifications to be an honorary member of the club.
+And although I wasn't a full fledged, card-carrying passive-aggressive personality, I had the qualifications to join as an honorary member of the club.